-Last year, Chestertons’ offices received around 500 coats during the appeal, but this time round that total was more than tripled, with at least 1,564 donated via the firm’s network of 33 branches across the capital.
-Now the 2,500-plus coats raised by the overall campaign have been sorted and sorted by a team of volunteers, including Chestertons employees, they will now be distributed via charities and organisations such as homeless shelters, refugee centres, food banks and care homes.
+Last year, Chestertons' offices received around 500 coats during the appeal, but this time round that total was more than tripled, with at least 1,564 donated via the firm's network of 33 branches across the capital.
+Now the 2,500-plus coats raised by the overall campaign have been sorted and cleaned by a team of volunteers, including Chestertons employees, they will be distributed via charities and organisations such as homeless shelters, refugee centres, food banks and care homes.

-Giles Milner, Marketing Director of Chestertons, says: “The Calling London Winter Coat Drive gives us a fantastic opportunity to use our extensive branch network to aid an excellent cause.
+Giles Milner, Marketing Director of Chestertons, says: "The Calling London Winter Coat Drive gives us a fantastic opportunity to use our extensive branch network to aid an excellent cause.
 I am incredibly proud of how all of our staff got behind this campaign and came up with some really innovative ways of collecting more coats.
-I think the result speak for themselves!
+I think the result speak for itself!"

 "We also have to thank a number of especially proactive companies, schools and individuals that between them collected literally hundreds of bags of coats.
 These include Marriott Hotels in Maida Vale and Regent's Park, students from Dulwich College, and one gentleman in Australia who saw the appeal on Facebook who is organising an office whip-round and who will be flying over and dropping his coats off in January."